GeorgeMyller/curriculo_vaga_novo-curriculo2/extract_curriculum_data_report.md

-I cannot complete the task.
-The provided file path "src/inputs/curriculum.tex" is invalid.
-Please provide a valid file path to a curriculum .tex or .pdf file.
+I need the correct file path to the curriculum file (either .tex or .pdf) to complete the task.